 As our children and guests were starting to tire and want snacks we ended up going slightly off track when it came to following the schedule for the party but nonetheless we still had a great time.

 I attempted to make some Bear shaped pancakes which went down a storm!!
 I don’t think you will be seeing me on Masterchef any time soon but my taste-testers were very happy so I was happy too.
-Whilst they were waiting for their pancakes to cook and during their meal we played the #BearHunt memory game.
+Whilst they were waiting for their pancakes to cook and during their meal, we played the #BearHunt memory game.
 The Beans LOVE playing memory games and are very good at remembering too.

 We took it in turns to say “I went on a Bear Hunt and I saw . . . ” each time having to repeat what the people before us had seen, in the correct order and then adding our own to the end.

-Plasticine Bear Hunt modelling
+Plasticine Bear Hunt Modelling

 We also decided to break open one of the prizes which was a Plasticine Tool Box and held a little competition to see who could make the best #BearHunt related Plasticine model.
-In the end they were all so good that they all received a prize!!
+In the end, they were all so good that they all received a prize!!
 (I hate having to choose).

 #BearHunt Goody Bags

 It’s a poor party if you don’t get to go home with a goody bag so our #BearHunt party wasn’t going to disappoint.
-Each child received a goody bag containing sweets, activity sheets, crayons, Bear YoYos and a copy of We’re Going on a Bear Hunt book too.
+Each child received a goody bag containing sweets, activity sheets, crayons, Bear YoYos and a copy of the We’re Going on a Bear Hunt book too.

-If you have a preschooler with a birthday coming up, why don’t you hold a #BearHunt birthday party using some of these ideas.
+If you have a preschooler with a birthday coming up, why don’t you hold a #BearHunt birthday party using some of these ideas?
 You could even make Bear sandwiches and a Bear cake!!

-DISCLAIMER: We were invited to take party in the #BearHunt Twitter Party and received a box of goodies for the party to take place as well as receiving payment towards our time.
+DISCLAIMER: We were invited to take part in the #BearHunt Twitter Party and received a box of goodies for the party to take place as well as receiving payment towards our time.
 All words, images and opinions are my own and may not be copied without my permission.
 I have not been instructed what to write.